dc2007git/epilepsy12-documentation/docs/development/docker-setup.md

 This should create a `db` container for the database and another `web` container for the Django app, as well as a network to connect them together.

 The `web` container is built with the correct Python version, all development dependencies are automatically installed, the database connection is created, migrations applied and seed data added to the database.
 The entire process takes less than 30 seconds.

+!!! failure "Terminal not fully executing?"
+    If your Terminal seems to have frozen, you can simply quit the Terminal and re-run the `docker compose -f docker-compose.local-dev.yml up --build` command.

 View the application in a browser at <http://0.0.0.0:8000/> and login using the credentials above.